 The offer can be accepted, rejected, or the seller has the option to make you a counteroffer.
 This is when your agent will consult with you and assist in negotiating the terms of the contract.

 The step-by-step contract procedure for most single-family home purchases is standard.
 The purchase agreement used is a standard document approved by the California Association of Realtors, written by attorneys, to protect all parties involved in a real estate transaction.

 For this reason, it is important to understand what is written on the contract offer.
-Your agent or consultant should provide you with a purchase contract for you to read over during your real estate previewing stage of homes, condos or income properties.
-Your agent will go over the purchase contract with you and answer any questions you may have.
+I will provide you with a purchase contract for you to read over during your real estate previewing stage of homes, condos or income properties.
+As your agent, I will go over the purchase contract with you and answer any questions you may have.

 Real Estate Consultation